 We provide plenty of options and plans for a successful periodontal experience.
 With sedation and anesthetic options available, the procedure can be painless.
 Don’t delay your oral health; your smile will thank you.
 Call us today at (516) 348-8500.

 At Shine Dental Associates in Syosset Long Island, we offer our patients a variety of surgical and non-surgical solutions to their tooth trouble.

 Some non-surgical treatment options include scaling root planning, maintenance, occlusal adjustments, and even Invisalign.
 We can also offer you a local antimicrobial treatment to help with the bacteria that may exist in the mouth, and we can educate you and help manage your periodontal disease.

 Some surgical options include implants, gum contouring, bone grafting, sinus elevation, ridge augmentation, and extractions among several other surgical procedures.

->

-> Call us today to at (516) 348-4800 schedule your evaluation and let’s walk the road to improved oral health together.
+Call us today at (516) 348-8500 to schedule your evaluation, and let’s walk the road to improved oral health together.